Written by: A O’Neill, Licensed Pest Management Professional

 Signs of Brown-Banded Cockroaches in Your House

-As with any cockroach infestation, spotting cockroaches themselves are the most obvious sign you might have a problem.
+As with any cockroach infestation, spotting cockroaches themselves is the most obvious sign you might have a problem.
 But a brown-banded roach infestation might not be so easy to spot because they are mostly active at night, they are very small, and they can live anywhere in your home, and not always close to your kitchen or bathrooms.

-This roach is often first spotted in the living room or bedrooms, so aside from actually seeing a live or dead roach, another sign cockroaches are in your home is seeing their fecal spots which look like dark brown to black smears or specks like black pepper that they leave behind where they congregate or run across.
+This roach is often first spotted in the living room or bedrooms, so aside from actually seeing a live or dead roach, another sign that cockroaches are in your home is seeing their fecal spots, which look like dark brown to black smears or specks like black pepper that they leave behind where they congregate or run across.